outscale/cluster-api-provider-outscale/docs/src/topics/config-nodes.md

 By default, nodes use a single root volume (/dev/sda1).
 Additional volumes can be added to VM.

-> Volumes are created unformatted.
-You will need to format the newly created volumes during cloud-init.

-In your `OscMachineTemplate` spec, add the list of volumes required:
+In your `OscMachineTemplate` spec, add the list of required volumes:

 ```yaml
 [...]